c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

 ### Async-Await Task

 - They are syntactic wrapper around Task.
-    * “await” pauses the current method until Task is complete
+    * "await" pauses the current method until Task is complete
     * Looks like a blocking operation
     * Does not block current thread

 * *async* is just a HINT to the compiler
     * By itself, it does not make a method run asynchronously
-    * Tells just the compiler to treat “await” as noted above
+    * Tells just the compiler to treat "await" as noted above

 #### Task Exception Handling